kubernetes-sigs/gateway-api/geps/gep-5091/index.md

   # are skipped and the request is rejected.
   processors:
   - name: extract-model             # unique within this resource, 1-63 chars
-    type: InProcess                  # InProcess or ExtProcess
+    type: InProcess                  # InProcess or ExtProcess (deferred to follow-up GEP)
     failureMode: FailClosed          # FailClosed (default) or FailOpen
     timeout: "500ms"                 # optional per-processor timeout